fluffy-critter/whatwesaidwillbe/README.md

 * `--playDump`: Record the playback buffer to a raw PCM file.
 Pretty much just `--recDump` but delayed and with the volume level changes applied.

 ### Knobs

-Eventually these will also be changeable at runtime.

 * `--dampen`/`-d`: How much to dampen volume adjustment by.
 0 means instantly go to the target volume, 1 means never change the volume at all.
 This is applied on a per-buffer basis.
 * `--feedThresh`/`-F`: The lower recording level to start applying the feedback model to